Kunitachi District

 “And how is the real world?”

 He waited a long time to answer.
 “When I on my mission, I thought it’d be great coming back again.
-And, okay, the job’s not bad, can’t complain about the money, but when it comes right down to it, it’s a job.
+And, okay, the job’s not bad, can’t complain about the money.
+But when it comes right down to it, it’s a job.
 Nothing special.
-You don’t have that ki you had as a missionary.
-And the craziest thing—you think, no rules, no companion, all the good times you’re going to have.
+You can’t willy-nilly recreate that drive you had as a missionary.
+And the craziest thing is—you think, no rules and no companion, it’s gonna be nothing but good times.
 But the fact is, when you’re a missionary, all you got is time.
-Rules, companions, big deal.
-The rules in the real world are a lot worse, you find that out real quick.
+Rules, companions—big deal.
+The rules in the real world are a lot worse.
 You won’t believe me, but there’s no freedom like being a missionary.”

-Neither of them knew how to respond to that.
-It was the kind of statement you had to take at face value.
+Neither of them knew how to respond.
 So Chadwick asked him about where he lived, what kind of apartment he had.
 He asked them about the mission, what kind of dendo they did, how many baptisms.
-They wanted to talk about the world, all he wanted to talk about was the work.
+They wanted to talk about the world.
+All he wanted to talk about was the work.

 There was a long quiet moment.
 Thackeray finished his soba.
 Chadwick glanced at his watch.
 “Getting late.”